This article was originally published on The Gospel Coalition.

 Waiting Teaches Us

 Again, it’s about the lean.
 Leaning toward God as we wait brings forgiveness into play, because we remember the hell-deserving sins from which we’ve been forgiven.
-We remember God waited patiently for us (Rom.
+And we remember God waited patiently for us (Rom.
 2:4).
 As this happens, God’s Spirit compels us to not only let go of the pain but to cultivate a heart that loves those who hurt us.
 We can then wait in hope, not stew in cynicism.

 Only the gospel can truly tenderize the heart to wait for change.
 And as a weary pastor or leader bearing the wounds inflicted by sinners, it’s what you most need right now.